The Cool Effect of Blue Oriental Rugs

 As you can see in the picture below, a blue rug goes perfectly with natural stained wood, greenery and neutral furniture.

-The complimentary color to blue is orange.
+The complementary color to blue is orange.
 Decorating with these complimentary colors is a dynamic idea because blue and orange enhance each other's intensity.

 According to Apartment Therapy, "A tiny bit of orange really pops in a blue room (and vice versa) because your eye wants to see that color.
-A combination of two complimentary colors may be perceived as soothing or balanced, since it simultaneously stimulates different parts of the eye."
+A combination of two complementary colors may be perceived as soothing or balanced since it simultaneously stimulates different parts of the eye."

 As you've read here, blue is a very cool color.
 Red, however, is an extremely warm color.
 Both red and blue are primary colors.
 Decorating with both red and blue creates coastal, patriotic or other versions of Americana decorating themes.